mathisbot/homomorph-rust/README.md

 In view of the preceding discussions, it would seem advisable to choose a $\tau$ greater than $128$, or even $256$ for more sensitive applications.

 As for the other parameters, I'm convinced that setting them to 256 is a good compromise between speed and security.
-It's always advisable to increase them according to capacity to benefit from increased guarantees. *Don't forget that $\delta$ needs to be strictly less than $d$*.
+It's always advisable to increase them according to capacity to benefit from increased guarantees.

 ### Properties